-Overall the property, casualty and specialty rating environment is healthy, however TRE continue to be cautious and remains committed to achieving an underwriting profit.
-Broad based long term relationships with financially secure reinsurers are still key for most buyers.
+Overall, the current property, casualty and specialty rating environment remains healthy, however TRE continues to be cautious and remains committed to achieving an underwriting profit.
+Holistic long-term relationships with financially secure reinsurers are still key for most buyers.

 Strategy and portfolio